refactorau/glight/README.md

 Acknowledgements
 ----------------

-Thanks to the following projects
+Thanks to the following

 * https://code.google.com/p/javahidapi - great little wrapper for the hid libraries
 * https://github.com/cibuddy - works beautifully but is so heavyweight for what I needed and is OSGI (yuk - sorry OSGI lovers).
 The code was useful to work out the codes though!
+* Andrew Purcell for loaning me the Delcom light to play with